 • What services you offer to possible clients?

-• What you must buy to for your chosen trade?
+• Items you must buy to for your chosen trade?

-Will you try working around your neighborhood, or will you work in a 50-mile radius from your home base, or more.
+Are you working around your neighborhood, or will you work in a 50-mile radius from your home base, or more.
 Will your main vehicle offer the ability and service you need?
 Do you need to buy a van, truck, or a trailer?

 Will you invest your capital to get started?
 Do you have enough money to start?
 What options are available if extra money is needed?